CXL-DMSim: A Full-System CXL Disaggregated Memory Simulator With Comprehensive Silicon Validation: CXL-DMSim Design and Implementation

 \subsection{CXL Memory Expander Model}

-gem5 is a modular, cycle-accurate computer system simulator.
-Its \emph{Full-System} (FS) mode executes both user-level and kernel-level instructions and models a complete system including the OS and hardware devices, thereby simulating interactions between software and hardware more realistically \cite{gem5,gem5_paper,gem5_v20}.
-Fig.~\ref{Fig:gem5_X86_platfrom} illustrates the structure of an x86 platform with classic memory subsystem used in the FS simulation mode.
+gem5 is a modular, cycle-level computer system simulator.
+Its \emph{full-system} (FS) mode executes both user-level and kernel-level instructions and models a complete system including the OS and hardware devices, thereby simulating interactions between software and hardware more realistically \cite{gem5_paper,gem5_v20}.
+Fig.~\ref{fig:gem5_X86_platfrom} illustrates the structure of an x86 platform with the classic memory subsystem used in the FS simulation mode.
 Note that the operating flow marked with red and blue arrows will be explained in Sec.~\ref{Subsec:CXL_protocol_support}.
 The CPU, cache, and DDR controller are placed on the coherent MemBus, while devices such as PCI host and IDE controller are mounted on the non-coherent IOBus.
 These two buses are connected via a bridge.
 In our implementation, the CXL memory expander is accessed as a PCI device attached to the IOBus.

-Fig.~\ref{Fig:device_model} shows our CXL memory expander model implemented in gem5.
-The model is structured from top to bottom, with a response port for communication, a memory controller for parsing read and write packets, and a memory medium for data storage.
-Since gem5 models external devices in a coarse-grained manner using the \textit{atomic mode} (transactional behavior is represented as simple accumulated latency), we introduced the event-driven \textit{timing mode} into the CXL memory expander to achieve accurate memory access behavior.
-The response port is connected to the IOBus, enabling it to receive request packets directed to the memory expander and send response packets to the request sources.
+Fig.~\ref{fig:device_model} shows our CXL memory expander model in CXL-DMSim.
+The model is organized into four components from top to bottom: 1) a response port for communication, 2) a CXL controller for parsing read/write packets, 3) a flexible interface layer for request forwarding, and 4) a memory module including memory controllers and memory medium for data storage.
+Since native gem5 models external devices in a coarse-grained manner using the \textit{atomic mode} (transactional behavior is represented as simple accumulated latency), this approach loses critical timing information essential for memory modeling.
+To achieve accurate memory access behavior, \textbf{we introduce an event-driven \textit{timing mode} into the CXL memory expander}.
+The response port is connected to the IOBus, enabling it to receive request packets directed to the memory expander and send response packets to the requesters.